AlexWang-16/BTN415_Final/README.md

-# BTN415_Final
+# Robo Command
-BTN415 Data Communications Final Project at Seneca College (Semester 4)
+BTN415 Data Communications Final Project at Seneca College (Semester 4).
+This purpose of this project is to create an app that allows the user to send instructions over wifi to instruct a robot to navigate an obstacle course.

 **Project Team members**:
 Alex Wang,